SimonBiel0301/TFT-Rankings/README.md

 # TFT-Rankings
-> Just-for-fun project, don't take it too seriously
+> Just-for-fun project to learn making use of API's.

 ## What does the script do?